NHS Greater Glasgow and Clyde (NHSGGC) aims to promote high-quality, cost-effective prescribing in all areas of care.

 PACS 2 is intended to be used for requests for licensed medicines and indications where:

-The IPTR process will likely be replaced but currently it is still a valid route of requesting access to medicines in the following specific circumstances:
+The IPTR process is the route for requesting access to medicines in the following specific circumstances: